 As well as publishing widely on a variety of topics, he has acted as a managing editor of the journal Perception for over 20 years and for i-Perception since its beginning.
 His textbook, Basic Vision, (written with Tom Troscianko and Bob Snowden) remains a best seller.

-Among many outside interests, Peter enjoys cycling and in 1999 he won a Millennium Fellowship from the Royal Society and the British Association for the Advanced of Science which enable him to create a scale model of our solar system along a 10km cycle track near York.
+Among many outside interests, Peter enjoys cycling and in 1999 he won a Millennium Fellowship from the Royal Society and the British Association for the Advancement of Science which enabled him to create a scale model of our solar system along a 10km cycle track near York.

 Peter has attended every meeting of the Vision Sciences Society since its inception.